yujhe/gphotos-sync/README.md

 https://photos.google.com/album/{ALBUM_ID}
 ```

+You can provide just the album ID for normal albums, or the whole relative path in case of other types of albums (e.g. `shared/<SHARED_ALBUM_ID>`).
+To sync albums and the entire library, add "ALL" to the list of albums.

+## Legacy mode

+Setting `GPHOTOS_CDP_ARGS=-legacy` will cause the sync to run in "legacy" mode.
+This mode is *much* slower at scanning through your entire library, but is much faster at doing the initial synchronization (where all files need to be downloaded).
+Thus using -legacy for the initial synchronization can be helpful.
+Switching between regular and legacy mode can be done at any time.

+In legacy mode, syncs always start where the last run ended, so if we want to check for new files that have a 'date taken' older than that file, you will need to delete the `.lastdone` file.
+RESTART_SCHEDULE automates this by deleting .lastdone file on the cron schedule givenso that the next sync will start from the beginning (skipping already downloaded files).

-Note: the album must be sorted newest first, otherwise files added after the initial sync will not be downloaded.
+Note: if using -legacy mode and ALBUMS, the albums must be sorted newest first, otherwise files added after the initial sync will not be downloaded.

 ## Regarding language

 It may be necessary to set your account language to "English (United States)" for this to work (see [#2](https://github.com/spraot/gphotos-sync/issues/2)).
 This is the likely cause if you see date parsing errors or similar.
+Help localizing [gphotos-cdp](https://github.com/spraot/gphotos-cdp/issues/2) is welcome.

 ## Issues caused by highlight videos